yaw277/slire/README.md

 Most existing solutions follow the traditional ORM approach: comprehensive abstractions that aim to hide database complexity entirely.
 While well-intentioned, this approach often creates more problems than it solves:

-Popular solutions like Mongoose, Prisma, TypeORM, and MikroORM each provide extensive feature sets with schema validation, relationship mapping, and query builders.
+Popular solutions like [Mongoose](https://mongoosejs.com/), [Prisma](https://www.prisma.io/), [TypeORM](https://typeorm.io/), and [MikroORM](https://mikro-orm.io/) each provide extensive feature sets with schema validation, relationship mapping, and query builders.
 However, experience shows that developers inevitably hit performance walls and must bypass these abstractions to access native database features for optimization - defeating the original purpose of the abstraction layer.

 ORMs promise to hide "supposedly complex" database details and translate relational concepts to object-oriented perspectives, but they rarely deliver on these promises.
 The N+1 problem, inefficient joins, excessive roundtrips, and other performance issues force developers to drop down to native queries anyway.
 If separation of business logic from data access is needed regardless (as we'll demonstrate in the architectural guidance sections), what value does the additional ORM layer actually provide?

-_Note: Sources documenting widespread ORM performance issues and the tendency for developers to bypass ORM abstractions should be added here to support these claims._
+The performance issues with ORMs are well-documented: Ted Neward famously called the ["Object-Relational Impedance Mismatch"](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-war-of-computer-science/) the "Vietnam War of Computer Science."
+The [N+1 query problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) remains a persistent issue across all major ORMs, and developers frequently discuss [when to bypass ORM abstractions](https://enterprisecraftsmanship.com/posts/when-to-use-orm/) for performance-critical operations.

 Query languages like SQL and MongoDB's aggregation framework are already excellent APIs.
 Native drivers for modern databases provide clean, well-designed interfaces.
 The abstraction layer often becomes unnecessary overhead rather than genuine value.